Statistical physics of learning in high-dimensional chaotic systems: Introduction

 This is at odds with artificial neural networks (ANNs) at the basis of the deep learning revolution.
 ANNs are high-dimensional networks typically trained to solve an optimization problem, be it to classify images \cite{krizhevsky2017imagenet}, denoise them \cite{elad2023image}, or generate synthetic images \cite{goodfellow2020generative, song2020score}.
 Generally, the feedforward structure of the architecture is very helpful since it allows the implementation of gradient based optimization algorithms, such as stochastic gradient descent through backpropagation.

 Conversely in loopy networks, such training strategies are much more hard to implement.
 When the output of the neurons can be fed back into the neurons themselves, gradient based algorithms may become unstable because feedback signals may amplify or diminish, leading to diverging or vanishing gradients and non-converging dynamics.

-Since RNN are closer (to some extent) to biological neural networks, the training problem in this case has become central also as a benchmark to propose biologically inspired learning strategies, which may be tested at the level of neurons' interactions and biology.
+Since recurrent neural networks (RNNs) are closer (to some extent) to biological neural networks, the training problem in this case has become central also as a benchmark to propose biologically inspired learning strategies, which may be tested at the level of neurons' interactions and biology.

 Models of RNNs have been studied for a long time \cite{sompolinsky1988chaos}.
 In the simplest of settings, synaptic connections are random and no training is performed.
 In this case, one can observe that depending on the strength of the interactions between neurons, the dynamics can be either quiescent or chaotic.
-It has been shown in the latter case that such RNNs can be successfully trained to perform a simple task \cite{sussillo2009generating}.
+It has been shown through numerical simulations in the latter case that such RNNs can be successfully trained to perform a simple task \cite{sussillo2009generating}.
 This is done by considering a special subset of the network as a readout device whose output is fed back into the network to allow its control.
 Therefore, the training task aims at using the output device to suppress chaos and generate the desired response.

+It is fair to say that this framework applies not only to recurrent neural networks.
+Biological systems as well as other complex systems (the financial market for example) typically live in chaotic environments and adaptation can be seen as a way to extract information from the (high-dimensional) chaos, and to adapt and control the feedback loop on the environment itself.
+Therefore, how to control and learn in chaotic environments is an ubiquitous problem.
+The purpose of this manuscript is to start the investigation of such problems in a simplified high-dimensional setting.